CSIS-iLab/india-states/_analysis/states-update-october-16-2019.md

 breadcrumbs: analysis
 is_analysis: true
 content_type: analysis
-title: 'States Update: October 16, 2019 '
+title: 'States Update: October 23, 2019 '
-date: 2019-10-16 04:00:00 +0000
+date: 2019-10-23 04:00:00 +0000
 tags: []
-excerpt: Gujarat scores highest in integrated rating of state discoms; Andhra Pradesh launches new e-procurement portal; Rajasthan takes highway loan from the Asian Development Bank; Modi approves inclusion of displaced families in Jammu & Kashmir; Odisha faces coal shortage; Punjab launches draft renewable energy policy; and more.
+excerpt: State election results for Maharashtra & Haryana come out on Thursday, October
+  24. Karnataka tops innovation ranking; Andhra Pradesh approves tariffs for three solar parks; air quality worsens in Delhi; Gujarat revises port policy; Madhya Pradesh reduces documents required for real estate transactions, launches a Startup Policy, and approves a new Electric Vehicle Policy; Rajasthan to be sanctioned for not honoring renewable purchase obligation; Uttar Pradesh proposes new standards of performance for discoms; Jammu and Kashmir government issues formal orders for abolition of legislative council; and more
 states: []
 sectors: []
 subsectors: []